 Motor & Drive Belt System

 The column is a hollow cylinder of surface ground steel, ensuring that the table’s rise and fall is very smooth making the height adjustment a light task.
+The column should also be strong enough to maintain rigidity, therefore reducing vibration.

 This is a robust, heavy piece of cast iron where a flat horizontal surface has been ground.
 Moving the table sideways allows a taller workpiece to be drilled by standing it in on the base.
 The casting for the column is bolted securely onto the base at the rear and there is also the facility to bolt the drilling machine to either a bench top or floor.